Macomb County assistance programs.

 It is important to note that households that receive financial help from this state of Michigan program will be expected to make required payments for heat and electric, other utilities, rent, food and shelter expenses (or any other items they are supported with) before receiving state of Michigan SER assistance.
 Locations include the following.

 Legal assistance - Whether a Macomb County individual needs advice on housing matters, such as help for an eviction, or obtaining public benefits, then advice may be available.
 Attorneys or their staff can assist with SSI disability, food stamp applications, and more.
 There is also support for victims of domestic violence and other low income support.
+All of the legal aid is free, and it can even address housing discrimination for immigrants or minorities.
 Click here.

 Angels Of Hope – This charity organization can offer cash grants to children with cancer and their immediate family members to help them make it through a difficult period.
 Grants from Angels of Hope are tailored to the specific needs of the cancer patients and their family but often can include, but or not limited to, rental assistance or funds to pay mortgage, groceries, auto or home repair, food vouchers, utility payments, and gasoline and other transportation gift cards.
 47496 Greenbriar Ln., Macomb, Michigan 48044.
 Call (586) 226-3146

 Water bill programs are available in Macomb County, Mt.
 Clemens and across the region.
 Low income customers facing a shut off can apply for financial assistance.
 The local water provider also can provide certain customers with discounts, saving plans, or payment programs as well.
 Click more details.